Every state’s favourite fast food chain: the ultimate list

 New Jersey: Tommy's Italian Sausage & Hot Dogs, Elizabeth

-Make sure you're feeling properly hungry before visiting this rustic, hole-in-the-wall hot dog spot – the portions are epic!
-Opened in 1969, the historic eatery’s famed Italian dogs consist of a hot dog, grilled peppers, onions, and a dizzying amount of deep-fried, crunchy potatoes, all packed into a huge wedge of soft pizza bread.
-Fans say you’ll be hooked after one bite and the potatoes are so good they’re also sold by the cup.
+Make sure you're feeling properly hungry before visiting this rustic hole-in-the-wall hot dog spot – the portions are epic!
+The historic eatery opened in 1969, and its famed Italian dogs consist of a hot dog, grilled peppers, onions, and a dizzying amount of deep-fried, crunchy potatoes, all packed into a huge wedge of soft pizza bread.
+Fans say you’ll be hooked after one bite, and the potatoes are so good that they’re also sold by the cup.

 New Mexico: Taqueria El Paisa, Albuquerque